-The information in this section is intended for both client administrators and Workplace Manager administrators who are tasked with setting up and managing a Workplace implementation.
+The information in this section is intended for Workplace administrators tasked with setting up and managing a Workplace implementation.

 The Workplace"Workplace" describes the Autotask Workplace service in its entirety.
 Hybrid model allows you make all your files accessible via Workplace and also retain a local, centralized data storage to make the data set available via the local network.
 The Workplace service keeps all the data on the local storage both accessible internally and in sync with Workplace.

 Workplace ServerWorkplace Server is a component of the Autotask Workplace service.
 It makes all your files accessible through Workplace while retaining local, centralized data storage so that your data is also available via your local area network (LAN).
 The Workplace service keeps all data on your LAN accessible internally and in sync with Workplace. must be installed on the LAN to facilitate syncing between the local file server and Workplace.